What to Do in the Dolomites When You’re Wild, Free, and Slightly Overwhelmed

 DOLOMITES ESSENTIALS

-Currency: Euro €
+CURRENCY | Euro €

 Table Of Contents

-6. Planning A Trip To Europe?
+8. Planning A Trip To Europe?

-The features in this post were hand-selected by a picky diva (that’s me) and some of them are affiliate links.
-If you buy via these, I may earn a commission on some of these awesome recommendations at no extra cost to you.
-Thanks for your wonderful support – Cat.
+The features in this post were hand-selected by an obsessive travel nerd with strong opinions who doesn’t gatekeep good shit (hi, that’s me).
+Some of them are affiliate links, which means I may earn a commission at no extra cost to you.
+Thanks for supporting my work and the occasional wine along the way – Cat.

 My love story with the Dolomites goes way back.
-I’ve travelled this spectacular region extensively, both solo in my van and with hiking and photography groups.
+I’ve travelled this insanely gorgeous region extensively, both solo in my van and with hiking and photography groups.
 I credit a lot of personal growth to the time I spent up here in the mountains, and I can’t wait to share my favourite things to do in the Dolomites with you.

 The small stone mountain hut or Rifugio Lavaredo with a hiking path leading to it and sharp mountain peaks in the background on the Tre Cime hike, one of my favourite things to do in the Dolomites